 Harmon concludes this book with a chapter on practical implications of sin, exile, and restoration.
 Please seven brief points are pastoral, focusing on what God has done to fix the brokenness of this world, reminding us that this fallen world is not our home and that are true hope lies in the restoration planned by God from the beginning.

 Conclusion.
-Since one goal of the Essential Studies in Biblical Theology series is accessibility to beginning students and laypeople, Harmon’s book does not interact in detail with scholarly work on the exile and restoration.
+Since one goal of the Essential Studies in Biblical Theology series is accessibility to beginning students and laypeople, Harmon’s Rebels and Exiles: A Biblical Theology of Sin and Restoration does not interact in detail with scholarly work on the exile and restoration.
 He has a section of recommendations for further reading divided into beginner, intermediate, and advanced studies.
 He includes the very popular text by Lee Beach, The Church in Exile (IVP 2015) and Stephen Dempster’s Dominion and Dynasty (IVP 2003).
 Several of the advanced studies interact with N. T. Wright, including two important essay collections: Carey Newman’s Jesus and the Restoration of Israel and James Scott’s Exile: A Conversation with N. T. Wright.

 NB: Thanks to IVP Academic for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.

 5 thoughts on “Book Review: Matthew S. Harmon, Rebels and Exiles: A Biblical Theology of Sin and Restoration”